The team that conquered F1 from a carpet warehouse: Williams' 750 grands prix

-The Williams F1 team is celebrating its 750th Grand Prix start in Monaco, becoming only the third team to do so after Ferrari and McLaren.
-It’s yet another landmark in the remarkable history of the organisation, which is still keen to celebrate its past, despite the Williams family selling up last year.
+The Williams F1 team celebrated its 750th Grand Prix start at the 2021 Monaco Grand Prix, becoming only the third team to do so after Ferrari and McLaren.
+It’s yet another landmark in the remarkable history of the organisation, which is still keen to celebrate its past, despite the Williams family selling up in 2020.

 Frank Williams first arrived on the F1 scene in 1969.
 However, by the start of 1977, he had lost his original team to Walter Wolf, with whom he had partnered in 1976.